galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > ## Count on many species are taken into account in the dataset your are using
 > As the dataset is important and countains manw informations, you want to know if the data are about only one species or > > > more.
-> 1. Click on `compter le nombre d'occurence de chaque enrégistrement`
+> 1. Click on `compter le nombre d'occurence de chaque enrégistrement`.
-> * Selct "column 1"
+> * Selct "column 1".
-> * Délimité par "tabulation"
+> * Délimité par "tabulation".
-> * "Avec la valeur la plus présente en premier
+> * "Avec la valeur la plus présente en premier.
 > 2. Inspect the file by clicking on the `eye` icon to check how many species are taken into account.
 > > If there is ony one species you can't skip the following steps ang go directly to "tabular to CSV"
 >
 >    > ### Create a new file concerning only the data of one species
 >    > 1.
-Copy the name of the species you are interested in from the file on CSV (for example: "Pyronia tithonus")
+Copy the name of the species you are interested in from the file on CSV (for example: "Pyronia tithonus").
 >    > 2.
-Click on `filtrer`
+Click on `filtrer`.
 >    > * Replace 'habitat2' with the name of the species (for example: c1=='"Pyronia tithonus"'  instead of c1=='habitat2')
->    > * Select "Nombre de lignes d'en-tête à passer": 0
+>    > * Select "Nombre de lignes d'en-tête à passer": 0.
->    > * You can repeat this set of actions as much as is necessary changing only yhe name of the species taken into account
+>    > * You can repeat this set of actions as much as is necessary changing only yhe name of the species taken into account.
->    > Click `tabular to CSV` and select the file you've just created on one species
+>    > Click on `tabular to CSV` and select the file you've just created on one species.
->    > * Repeat this action with all the dfferents files on different species
+>    > * Repeat this action with all the dfferents files on different species.
 >
 >
 >